samuelbarrett1234/atp/README.md

 - `ATPStats` : contains statistics and heuristics for usage in the search and core libraries,
 - `ATPStatsTests` : unit tests for the statistics library,
 - `ATPSite` : contains the website frontend (in PHP),
+- `ATPSiteTools` : contains a command line application called by the PHP server for basic utilities,
 - `Docs` : specifications, documentation, and example code,
 - `Data/Definitions` : axiom and definition files, e.g. group theory,
 - `Data/Search` : search settings files,